hackslash-nitp/hacknitp-4-rules/README.md

-# hacknitp-rules
+# HackNITP 4.0 - Rules and Guidelines

-Rules and guidelines for HackNITP 4.0
+Rules and Guidelines for HackNITP 4.0